AdguardTeam/AdguardKnowledgeBase/pages/03.windows/04.solving-problems/docs.en.md

 * [How to find Adguard installation logs](http://testkb.adguard.com/en/windows/solving-problems/installation-logs)
 * [If you suspect infection](http://testkb.adguard.com/en/windows/solving-problems/malware)

+New articles will be added to this section with time.
 If you haven't found a solution to your problem in our knowledge base, [Adguard Support Team](http://testkb.adguard.com/en/technical-support) will be happy to help.